 Do Ahead: Custard can be made up to 2 days in advance and kept chilled.

 Do Ahead: Dough can be made up to 3 days in advance and kept chilled.
 It can also be kept frozen for up to 2 months.

 Do Ahead: Quiche can be baked up to 1 day in advance but must be kept tightly wrapped and chilled.
 Serve at room temperature.

 It can be challenging to entertain a large group of people, especially if you want to spend time with your guests.
 That’s why we hope you’ll enjoy these simple recipes.
 As always, visit us for a delicious breakfast in Cape May.
-If you’re planning a party you can host on your own, contact us to learn more about how the Queen Victoria can make you next event extra special.
+If you’re planning a party you can’t host on your own, contact us to learn more about how The Queen Victoria can make your next event extra special.